sirosen/globus-sdk-python/docs/api.rst

 For example, you could use the ``TransferClient`` to list your task history very simply::

-    from globus_sdk import TransferClient
+    from globus_sdk import TransferClient, AccessTokenAuthorizer

+    # you must have an access token to pass to the authorizer as a string
-    tc = TransferClient() # uses transfer_token from the config file
+    tc = TransferClient(authorizer=AccessTokenAuthorizer('...'))

     print("My Last 25 Tasks:")
     # `filter` to get Delete Tasks (default is just Transfer Tasks)